Ashkanfarhady/Themis/README.md

 ./main 8585
 ```
 Feature works:<br>
 Right now I have used the simplest algorithm for balancing the load.
-If yuo wish to contribute, you can implement other algorithms too and make me happy :D
+If you wish to contribute, you can implement other algorithms too, and make me happy :D